Sri Lankan traditions

 The beggars and the full moon

-The poor inhabitants of the island has long been engaged inbegging.
-Professional beggars - one of Sri Lanka's traditions, which often causes some discomfort among tourists.
-With a little bit of small pockets of money, you can stop the flow of those wishing to receive financial aid, but should be given a coin, already moving away from the sights or viewed from the market.
+The poor inhabitants of the island have long been engaged in begging.
+Professional beggars is one of the traditions of Sri Lanka, which often causes some inconvenience to tourists.
+Having a little bit of small money in your pockets can stop the flow of people who want to receive financial assistance, but coins should be given, already leaving the viewed attraction or from the market.

-Sri Lankan tradition, associated with the full moon,It has ancient roots.
-On this day on the island, no one works, so that the planning of purchases or trips should take care in advance.
-In Poya day when the full moon shines proudly in the sky, it decided to meditate and search for the meaning of life with all sorts of ways netrudozatratnymi.
+The Sri Lankan tradition of the full moon has ancient roots.
+On this day, no one works on the island, so planning your shopping or travel needs to be taken care of in advance.
+On the day of Poya, when the full moon is shining proudly in the sky, it is customary to meditate and look for the meaning of life in all sorts of easy-to-use ways..

-- The right of way is always the one whose vehicle more.
-That is why the local buses hardly slows down at intersections.
+- The preferential right of passage always has the one whose vehicle is larger.
+That is why local buses practically do not slow down at intersections..

-- If your car is more expensive than your car counterparts, safely drive through the first!
+- If your car is more expensive than the car of your counterpart, feel free to go first!

-- To the right of priority of crossing Ceylonintersections is important to buy a loud horn and have no sense of shame.
-Then all the other members of the movement will give way, regardless of the signs and markings.
+- For the priority right to cross Ceylon crossroads, it is important to buy a loud horn and not have a sense of shame.
+Then all other road users will yield, regardless of the signs and markings.

-On the island you should not use your left hand, touching his interlocutor when greeting, or during a meal.
-She Sri Lanka traditionally considered not clean.
-Does not show the other party bare feet and always remove shoes when entering a temple.
-Do not exposed on the beach beyond measure and do not practice sunbathing topless - you, at least, do not understand or, worse still, may complain of this liberty of the local police.
+On the island, you should not use your left hand, touching the interlocutor when greeting, or while eating.
+She, according to the tradition of Sri Lanka, is considered not clean.
+Do not show your interlocutor your bare feet and always take off your shoes when entering the temple.
+Do not be naked on the beach beyond measure and do not practice topless sunbathing - at least they will not understand you, or, even worse, may complain about such liberties to the local police.